Skip to content

 Next, you need to create a rule to specify the data to be written and add corresponding actions in the rule to forward the processed data to Apache IoTDB.

-1. Click New Rule in Rules area or click the New Rule icon in the Actions column of the connector you just created.
+1. Click New Rule in the Rules area or click the New Rule icon in the Actions column of the connector you just created.

 2. Enter the rule matching SQL statement in the SQL editor.
 In the following rule, we read the time when the message was reported up_timestamp, client ID, payload via temp_hum/emqx topic.
 Also, we can read temperature and humidity from this topic.